-The RUCARR seminar on March 26 will be happy to welcome three presenters from the Department of History, Lund University:
+The RUCARR seminar on March 26 will welcome three presenters from the Department of History, Lund University:

 - Klas-Göran Karlsson: “The Armenian genocide: An interpretive framework”;